dnulnets/haccessibility/backend/README.md

 # Accessibility API and portal provider
-A graphQL- and REST-based interface for accessibility information on geographical locations.
+A graphQL- and REST-based API for accessibility information on geographical locations.
 This is a prototype for the Swedish IoT Hub for Accessibility.
-It also serves the portals single page application.
+The server also publishes the portal single page application that can be accessed from a web browser or a mobile phone browser.

+A geographical location in this prototype contains a unique name, a description, its geodetic position (in WGS84), the level of accessability (1-5), what source (Manual, Automatic) that sets the state of the location (Unknown, Online, Offline).

 It is written in Haskell and uses the morpheus graphQL resolver and the Yesod web framework together with Persistent to handle a PostgreSQL database with the postgis extender for spatial and geographic objects.